wildfly/quickstart/README.md

             mvn --version

-3. The JBoss Enterprise Application Platform 6 distribution ZIP or the JBoss AS 7 distribution ZIP.
+3. The JBoss WildFly distribution ZIP.
     * For information on how to install and run JBoss, refer to the product documentation.

 4. You can also use [JBoss Developer Studio or Eclipse](#useeclipse) to run the quickstarts.